How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Itching is divided into the following categories:

 • Localized when a certain place itches.
-This can be the scalp, elbows and inguinal folds, the anus (anal itching), perineum and other parts of the body.
+This could be the scalp, elbow and groin folds, anus area ( anal itching), perineum and other parts of the body.

-• generalized in which itching occurs all over the body at once.
+• Generalized, in which itching occurs throughout the entire body at once.
 May indicate the presence of tumors, diseases of internal organs, hormonal imbalance, allergies and mental disorders.

-The frequency of occurrence of itching of any localization is also important.
-Usually, with constant itching, other alarming symptoms also occur: insomnia, irritability, soreness and hypersensitivity of the skin.
-If the body itches, there is a high risk of scratching and infection in the wounds.
+The frequency of occurrence of itching of any location is also important.
+Usually, with constant itching, other alarming symptoms: insomnia, irritability, soreness and hypersensitivity of the skin.
+If your body itches, there is a high risk of scratching and infection in the wounds.

-You should definitely visit a dermatologist, even if itching appears without rashes and redness.
-The doctor can advise local painkillers, as well as, if necessary, appoint a consultation with narrower specialists: an allergist, immunologist or endocrinologist.
+You should definitely visit a dermatologist, even if the itching occurs without rashes or redness.
+The doctor can recommend local painkillers and, if necessary, arrange a consultation with a more narrow specialists: allergist, immunologist or endocrinologist.

 Causes of itching without rashes

-Most dermatological diseases are manifested precisely by a rash of a different nature.
-At the same time, there is a certain category of diseases in which there are no skin rashes or they appear slightly.
-Usually, the skin on the body itches under the influence of the accumulation of toxins and histamines in the upper layers of the epidermis, and there may be several reasons for such phenomena.
+Majority dermatological diseases manifest themselves as a rash of various nature.
+At the same time, there is a certain category of diseases in which there are no skin rashes or they manifest themselves only slightly.
+Usually the skin on the body itches under the influence of the accumulation of toxins and histamines in the upper layers of the epidermis, and there may be several reasons for such phenomena.

-The main factors affecting the appearance of itching:
+The main factors influencing the appearance of itching:

 • Overdrying of the epidermis due to temperature fluctuations, lack of moisture, or under the influence of external negative factors.

-• Diseases of the liver and kidneys.
-In this case, the body is prone to intoxication with metabolic products.
+• Liver and kidney diseases.
+In this case, the body is susceptible to intoxication by metabolic products.

 • Side effects after taking certain medications.

-• A negative reaction of the body to stress or deterioration in mental health.
+• Negative reaction of the body to stress or deterioration of mental health.

 • An allergic reaction of the body upon contact with plant pollen, chemicals or toxins.

-On the mucous membranes, itching most often occurs with fungal infections (a common example is thrush in women), with some sexually transmitted diseases, or bactericidal inflammation of the skin.
-In these cases, additional symptoms are added to the main symptom: mainly a rash, the nature of the appearance of itching (more often in the evening and at night), as well as fever, weakness and changes in blood counts.
+On the mucous membranes, itching most often occurs with fungal infections (a common example is thrush in women), with some venereal diseases or bactericidal inflammation of the skin.
+In these cases, additional symptoms are added to the main symptom: mainly a rash, the nature of the itching (usually in the evening and at night), as well as fever, weakness and changes in blood counts.
 If itching appears without a rash, you should look for other causes.

-Skin itching without the manifestation of rashes may indicate a high content of toxic substances in the blood.
-These may be metabolic products that are not excreted from the body with liver or kidney dysfunction.
-Such itching is often called toxic, and it will pass only after the main problem is eliminated.
+Skin itching without rash may indicate high content toxic substances in the blood.
+These may be metabolic products that are not excreted from the body due to liver or kidney dysfunction.
+This kind of itching is often called toxic, and it will go away only after the main problem is eliminated.

-During pregnancy, complaints of itchy skin are also often received.
-This is due to hormonal changes in the body, stretching of the skin due to an increase in the abdomen, as well as purely psychological discomfort.
+During pregnancy, complaints of itchy skin.
+This is due to hormonal changes in the body, stretching of the skin due to an enlarged abdomen, as well as purely psychological discomfort.

 What diseases can cause severe itching:

-After taking certain groups of drugs, constant itching can also be observed.
-Usually, specific treatment is not required in this case, an unpleasant symptom will disappear after the drug is discontinued.
-Most often, drugs based on the hormone estrogen (including contraceptives), erythromycin, opium drugs, anabolic steroids, acetylsalicylic acid and its derivatives can “boast” of such an effect.
+After taking certain groups of medications, persistent itching may also occur.
+Usually specific treatment in this case it is not required, unpleasant symptom will go away after stopping the drug.
+Most often, medications based on the hormone estrogen (including contraceptives), erythromycin, opium drugs, anabolic steroids, acetylsalicylic acid and its derivatives.

-In what cases you need to see a doctor
+In what cases should you consult a doctor?

-Itching is not the most uncomfortable symptom, but it can indicate more serious problems in the body.
-For any pathologies, you should consult a doctor, but in some cases it may even become vital.
+Itching is not the most uncomfortable symptom, but it may indicate more serious problems in organism.
+For any pathologies, you should consult a doctor, but in some cases this may even become vital.

 • Against the background of itching, rashes or purulent wounds appeared.